Tax Compliance and Planning · · 33 min read

 Review Your Business Entity Structure for Tax Efficiency

 Oh, and a quick tip: the IRS generally wants you to keep your income tax records for at least three years, but there are times when you might need to hold onto them longer.
-By knowing your rights and responsibilities, you can take a load off your shoulders and tackle the complexities of tax compliance with a bit more ease.
+By knowing your rights and responsibilities, you can take a load off your shoulders and tackle the complexities of tax planning with a bit more ease.
 So, how are you managing your business structure and records?
 Let’s keep the conversation going!

 Accelerate Expense Payments to Optimize Tax Deductions